varnamproject/varnam-browser-addons/README.md

 # Welcome

-Varnam browser addons contains [libvarnam](https://github.com/navaneeth/libvarnam) client for Firefox and Google Chrome.
+Varnam browser addons contains [libvarnam](https://github.com/navaneeth/libvarnam) clients for Firefox and Google Chrome.
 This allows indic input on any text field in any websites.

+# News

+* Feb 14, 2013 - Initial release

 # Download